Khaaz/AxonCore/CONTRIBUTING.md

 Do not forget that opening a Pull Request doesn't mean it will be accepted.
 Although all contributions is very welcome.
 To prevent any unanted Pull Request, it is strongly advised to come in the [discord server](https://discord.gg/QZ6B5US) to talk about it first.

 When submitting a PR, make sure you respect the code style.
-Make sure to also run the linter before submitting for code consistancy.
+Make sure to also run the linter before submitting for code consistency.